There has never been a more important time to influence the future of General Practice.

 Teaching commitment

-Groups of 5-6 students will spend 8 Thursdays in a GP Practice over the course of the year between October and March.
+Groups of 4 or 8 students will spend 8 Thursdays in a GP Practice over the course of the year between October and March.
+Practices can choose to take students every week or every other week.

 There are four core activities: patient conversations, GP clinics, a community survey project and group tutorials.